-It was a tragic story that Tom told, but a note hope was sounded when he said that the people of Manchuria had begun to take things into their ants' Soviets there; he further gave it as his opinion that the Chinese workers, to a great extent, are conscious of the class nature of their struggle and are anxious to cooperate with the workers in other lands in the struggle that must, sooner or later, become universal.
+It was a tragic story that Tom told, but a note of hope was sounded when he said that the people of Manchuria had begun to take things into their own hands, and were forming workers' and peasants' Soviets there; he further gave it as his opinion that the Chinese workers, to a great extent, are conscious of the class nature of their struggle and are anxious to cooperate with the workers in other lands in the struggle that must, sooner or later, become universal.

 A stirring message of greeting was read from the Chinese workers and their revolutionary banners were shown to the delegates.
 After his address Tom sang the Internationale in Chinese.
-He does not pretend to be any too familiar with the Chinese language but, he said, continual repetition had im-pressed this upon his memory.
+He does not pretend to be any too familiar with the Chinese language but, he said, continual repetition had impressed this upon his memory.